Inviscid Water-Waves and interface modeling: Introduction

-We consider a simple periodic domain $\mathcal{D}= \T_{L} \times\R$ see Fig.~\ref{Geometry}, and introduce two boundaries $\Gamma_{S}$ the free surface water-air, and $\Gamma_{B}$ the bottom.
-The domain is thus decomposed in three subdomains $\mathcal{D}_{F}$ the fluid domain, $\mathcal{D}_{A}$ the air domain, $\mathcal{D}_{B}$ below the bottom.
+We consider a simple periodic domain $\mathcal{D}= \T_{L} \times\R$ see Fig.~\ref{Geometry}, and introduce two boundaries, $\Gamma_{S}$ the free surface water-air, and $\Gamma_{B}$ the bottom.
+The domain is thus decomposed in three subdomains, $\mathcal{D}_{F}$ the fluid domain, $\mathcal{D}_{A}$ the air domain, $\mathcal{D}_{B}$ below the bottom.

-Since we want our mathematical approximation to be able to described an interface which is not a graph (i.e. overtopping of water in the context of a breaking wave) we need to be able to track it as a parametrized curve.
-Indeed, a description in the form $h(x,y)$ would develop a shock (discontinuity) as soon as the water wants to overtop.
+Since we want our mathematical approximation to be able to describe an interface which is not a graph (i.e. overturning of water in the context of a breaking wave) we need to be able to track it as a parametrized curve.
+Indeed, a description in the form $y=h(x)$ would develop a shock (discontinuity) as soon as the water starts to overturn.

-The Euler equation needs to be considered both in the water ($\mathcal{D}_{F}$) and in the air ($\mathcal{D}_{A}$).
+Two cases will be considered, the single fluid problem, in which the air density is neglected, and the bi-fluid problem.
+In the latter case, the Euler equation needs to be considered both in the water ($\mathcal{D}_{F}$) and in the air ($\mathcal{D}_{A}$).
 At the water-bottom interface ($\Gamma_{B}$) the normal component of velocity needs to vanish (impermeability condition).
 Whereas at the water-air interface ($\Gamma_{S}$) two quantities need to be continuous across the interface: the normal velocity and the pressure.
-The later, for an inviscid fluid, being equivalent to the continuity of the normal component of the stress tensor.
+The latter, for an inviscid fluid, being equivalent to the continuity of the normal component of the stress tensor.

 The velocity tangential to the interface is notably not continuous across $\Gamma_{S}$.
 This results in a localized distribution of vorticity along $\Gamma_{S}$ in the form of a vortex sheet.